 Toll Free (French): 1-866-461-2232

 The FCAC will determine whether the financial institution complies with the federal consumer protection laws.
 It will not provide redress or compensation and does not have involvement in individual disputes.

 In Canada, PNC Bank Canada Branch, the Canadian branch of PNC Bank, provides bank deposit, treasury management, lending (including asset-based lending) and leasing products and services.
 Deposits with PNC Bank Canada Branch are not insured by The Canada Deposit Insurance Corporation or by the United States Federal Deposit Insurance Corporation

-® PNC and PNC Bank are registered Trademarks of The PNC Financial Services Group, Inc.
+PNC is a registered mark of The PNC Financial Services Group, Inc. ("PNC").